 20 Non-Perishable Foods with a Long Shelf Life

-When supermarkets were suddenly bare during the pandemic, having a stash of non-perishable food was especially important.
-But keeping plenty of canned goods and baking essentials on hand has always been a great idea.
-After all, they make day-to-day life easier, and they’re budget friendly.
-They’re essential for emergency situations like snowstorms and power outages.
+Keeping plenty of non-perishable food on hand, like canned goods and baking essentials, is always a great idea.
+They make day-to-day life easier, they’re budget-friendly and they’re essential for emergency situations like snowstorms and power outages.
 And hey, there’s no downside to having everything you need to whip up a pot of soup or a batch of cookies, right?
 Right.

-Defined simply, non-perishable food—also known as shelf-stable food—is food that can be safely stored for long periods of time at room temperature.
-But sometimes, those items are in your pantry for a very long time, and that might get you to wondering: How long does canned food really last?
-Does flour go bad?
+Also known as shelf-stable food, non-perishable food can be safely stored for long periods of time at room temperature.
+But sometimes, non-perishable food items are in your pantry for a very long time, and that might get you to wondering: How long does canned food really last?
 Does salt expire?
-And is there any wiggle room around sell-by dates?
+And is there any wiggle room around those sell-by dates?

-As food safety expert Natalie Seymour notes, “Code dates on foods can be very confusing.”
+“Code dates on foods can be very confusing,” says Natalie Seymour, a food-safety analytics and intelligence manager at Ecolab.
 But generally speaking, she says, the dates on shelf-stable foods are a benchmark for when quality may start to decline, as opposed to when a food is no longer safe to eat.
 That said, some foods never expire, while others should be eaten within a few years.
-And to keep them in tip-top shape, you’ll want to store them correctly, which usually means unopened and in a cool, dry and dark place.
+And to keep them in tip-top shape, you’ll want to store them correctly (we’ll tell you how!).

 Евгения Матвеец/Getty Images